nodejs/TSC/TSC-Charter.md

 must be immediately remedied by the resignation or removal of one or more TSC members affiliated with the over-represented employer(s).

-The TSC members shall consist of Maintainers from Core Projects as defined in the project lifecycle document and Section 7.
+The TSC may, at its discretion, invite any number of non-voting observers to participate in the public portion of TSC discussions and meetings.

 The TSC shall meet regularly using tools that enable participation by the community (e.g. weekly on a Google Hangout On Air, or through any other appropriate means selected by the TSC).
 The meeting shall be directed by the TSC Chairperson.
+Responsibility for directing individual meetings may be delegated by the TSC Chairperson to any other TSC member.
 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.

+In the case where an individual TSC member attends fewer than 25% of the regularly scheduled meetings held within a six month period, does not attend at least one meeting every three months, and does not proactively communicate with the TSC their intention not to attend those meetings, the member shall be asked to voluntarily resign their membership.
+Should a member fail to attend 100% of the meetings within a six month period, the member shall be automatically removed from the TSC.
+In such cases, the member may ask to continue as an invited observer to TSC meetings.

 ## Section 5.
 Responsibilities of the TSC.